hikeventures/hikeventures.github.io/_posts/best/2017-07-30-best-travel-tripods-sony.markdown

 I also take the Manfrotto tripod with me if I don’t carry much gear with me or if I don’t change my location that often during a trip.

 So what is the best travel tripod?
 It really depends on the situation and how you are planning to use it.

+---

+I hope this blog post was helpful to find the best travel tripod for your sony camera.